Drafting your job application

 Put the right information in the right sections.
 Use every space on the form effectively; a neat layout creates a good impression.

 ALWAYS check your spelling and grammar.

-Draft answers to questions where personal views or long narratives are called for and then cut and paste the final wording into the form (when you are satisfied with it).
+Draft answers to questions where personal views or long narratives are called for, then cut and paste the final wording into the form (when satisfied with it).